-Making home-life easier, with a dozen, clever little tips.
+Making the task a little easier, with a dozen, clever tips.

 So, we thought we'd share with you some of ours.

 We hope you're able to utilize a few!

 1. You can hull strawberries easily using a straw.

 Place a straw at the pointed end of the strawberry and push towards and through the hull.